Talhamuhammadali/LLMs-exploration/README.md

 ## Projects

-- Social Media Management Agent: This uses constrained decoding as a key feature to test.
-This Agent manages the social media account.
+- Social Media Management Agent: This uses structured outputs.
+This Agent manages the social media account and addresses users queries and can open tickets.